Skip to main content

 Grounded in your material.

 Your SOPs, your contracts, your style guide, your last six months of email — chunked, embedded, and recalled with citations.
-And v2 lets the agents write back.

 Knowledge cascade